 With the outbreak of World War II, activities ceased.

-Nowadays activities at the range vary.
-The club runs several target shooting leagues (handgun, .22 rifle, and air gun).
-Archery is also made available for members.
+Activities at the range vary.
+The club runs several target shooting leagues for handgun and .22 rifle.
+Air gun and archery are also made available for members.
 Pistol matches that attract a large number of shooters are held during the year.

-It's been a long time since the era of the "Boro Boys" and a lot has changed, but we're sure they would be happy with the way the club has grown.
+It's been a long time since the era of the "Boro Boys" and a lot has changed, but I’m sure they would be happy with the way the club has grown.